jeff-nz/honeypot-java/README.md

 - Then run the deploy command... `./bin/deploy`

 ### To Test
-- Make sure you have deployed the honeypot-java instance.
+- Make sure you have deployed the honeypot-java container.
 - Only then you can run the command... `curl -v localhost`